gbtami/pychess-variants/static/docs/faq.md

 <details><summary>I found a bug!
 Where do I report it?</summary>

-mention it on Discord, and someone can file it.</details>
+[Make an issue](https://github.com/SriMethan/Liantichess/issues/new).
+Ultimately it needs to be filed in Github issue tracker.
+Ideally, try to find a way to reproduce this bug in your description (if necessary, include the browser and OS).
+If you're not on Github, you can also mention it on Discord, and someone can file it.</details>

 ## Variants